hoopdad/hoopdad.github.io/docs/ai/_posts/2026-07-08-token-efficiency-how-loop-engineering-works-part4.md

 Eventually it built.
 I shared the screenshot on the first post, and it was mostly working.
 Now I'm re-doing it, applying new learnings to see if it goes better.
-The jury is still deliberating.
+The jury is still deliberating and the agents are still looping.
+I will update here when it is finally done.
+I am eager to wrap this up and think the main points have been taken.

-But the learnings about efficient use of AI are real.
+The learnings about efficient use of AI are real.

 ## Bonus Learning